VincentKempers/fe3-assessment-3/readme.md

 This is a assessment i needed to acquire data.
 And i thought it was a great idea to do my twitter data to make my last assessment more of a visualisation than cold numbers. i used the work of Mike bostock for the two charts i used.
 The [bar chart](https://bl.ocks.org/mbostock/3885304) and the [scatterplot](https://bl.ocks.org/mbostock/3887118).

-_Out of privacy reasons i deleted an @ user out of my data.
+*Disclaimer:* _Out of privacy reasons i deleted an @ user out of my data.
 The content is accessible but the tweets will send you to a unavailable tweet and the name will be in ------.
 To contain the privacy of that user._

 ## Background